exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 - string: one string is passed as the input.
 - `chars`: may be used to convert the string into an array of characters.
 - strings mutation: `freeze` may be used to prevent string constants from mutating.
 The directive `frozen_string_literal: true` may also be used for the same purpose.
-- Enumerable module: including `Enumerable` and implement `each` is one of the possible approaches to this exercise.
+- Enumerable module: including `Enumerable` and implementing `each` is one of the possible approaches to this exercise.
 - `Enumerable#count`: one of the possible ways of counting nucleotides.
 - `Enumerable#inject` vs `Enumerable#each_with_object`.
 - exceptions: necessary to raise an exception if the input is not valid.